Sunday 10 February 2019

 of the cafe is S32 1DU.
 See the map to the right for further clarification.

 The car park is a 'pay and display' and costs £5.50 per day, but free roadside car parking can often be found nearby.

 Accessible by public transport.
 Hathersage railway station is only a short walk away from the meeting point.
 See our travel page to plan your journey by public transport.

 If you would like to stay locally the night before or after this walk, the villages of Hathersage, Grindleford and Bamford are nearby.
-See our accommodation page for further information.

 For greater flexibility, why not do this as a private guided walk on a day of your choice, either on your own or with a group of friends or family?